Swan Song: 1966 Ford Thunderbird Convertible – SOLD!

 February 4, 2021 Update – This just in from the “you can’t make this stuff up department: the private seller of this very pretty ’66 Thunderbird just posted a fresh listing and since the car did not sell in the first ad, they made the bold strategic move to increase the asking price by $2,000 to $27,000.

-Yes, we came across another gorgeous mid-sixties Ford Thunderbird convertible and yes, we did not hesitate including it as part of our latest Topless Thursday.
+Yes, we came across another gorgeous mid-sixties Ford Thunderbird convertible, and yes, we did not hesitate to include it as part of our latest Topless Thursday.
 Guilty as charged.
-The extremely clean top-down design of the convertible models looks good in any color we’ve come across, but this restored Rangoon Red over white 1966 “Flair Bird” currently listed here on Craigslist in Cleveland, Ohio takes the cake.
-Reported to have been restored fifteen years ago, the current caretaker has their T-Bird listed for $25,000 which based on the current Hagerty Insurance Online Valuation Tool confirms they have it priced between #4 “Fair” (Daily Driver) estimate of $16,900 the #3 “Good” appraisal of $27,000.
-If you are a serious cash buyer, you can start the conversation by calling the current caretaker at (216) 702-5547.
-When you connect, please remember to mention you saw their T-Bird featured here on GuysWithRides.com.
+The extremely clean top-down design of the convertible models looks good in any color we’ve come across, but this restored Rangoon Red over white 1966 “Flair Bird” originally listed in January 2021 in Cleveland, Ohio takes the cake.
+Reported to have been restored fifteen years ago, the current caretaker now has their T-Bird listed for $27,000, which is $2,000 more than their original ask in January 2021.
+Based on the current Hagerty Insurance Online Valuation Tool, they have it priced between #4 “Fair” (Daily Driver) estimate of $16,900 the #3 “Good” appraisal of $27,000.

 If you’ve ever wondered how these Thunderbirds have such a clean look with the convertible top folded, this video posted on the YouTube Channel This Week With Cars provides a nice overview:

 We just love how pretty this Thunderbird is in its red-over-white color combination.
 Other than the convertible top showing wrinkling from being stored in its down position, we can find little to fault about this example based upon the pictures provided.
 Good luck with the purchase!

 Here’s the seller’s description: